nathanfx330/random-100/readme.md

 # keep_it_100.sh

-A simple Bash script to **recursively keep 100 random files per directory** and delete the rest.
-Ideal for **data testing** or reducing large datasets while keeping random samples.
+A simple Bash script to recursively keep 100 random files per directory and delete the rest.
+Ideal for data testing or for reducing large datasets while retaining random samples.
+Adjust the default keep count to any number you like!

 ---